View Mary Adair's Obituary on XeniaGazette.com and share memories

 Mary Lou had many interests.
 She enjoyed reading, gardening, managing her farm, raising and judging Great Danes, knitting and needlework, attending theatre and jazz festivals and especially, friends and family.
 She enjoyed supporting the Central State Choir.
 Mary Lou was honored by the City of Xenia designating October 13, 2016 as Mary Lou Adair Day for her positive community contributions, particularly for the Raising from the Ashes, and Adopt a Tree Program.

 Preceded in death by Thomas Adair, her husband of 46 years; her parents, Jesse and Inez Overhuls; brothers, Robert and James Overhuls.
-She is survived by her daughters, Kathleen (James Nelson) Kelly and Kathryn (Doug) Cooney; grandchildren, James (Lana) Kelly, Claire (Paul Taylor) Nelson, Hannah (Ben Becker) Nelson; Kelly McHugh; Erin Kelly and Alli (Josh) Jetter; great-grandchildren, Josiah Jetter, Zola and Ruby Nelson-Taylor.
+She is survived by her children, Kathleen (James Nelson) Kelly, Kathryn (Doug) Cooney, James (Lana) Kelly; grandchildren, Claire (Paul Taylor) Nelson, Hannah (Ben Becker) Nelson, Kelly McHugh, Erin Kelly and Ali (Josh) Jetter; great-grandchildren, Josiah Jetter, Zola and Ruby Nelson-Taylor.

-A Memorial Service will be held 11:30 am, Saturday, June 8, 2019 at the Faith Community United Methodist Church, 100 Country Club Dr., Xenia, Ohio.
+A Memorial Service is pending for June 2019 at the Faith Community United Methodist Church, 100 Country Club Dr., Xenia, Ohio.

 The family would like to express our thanks for the wonderful help and care given by Pam Kimbrell (caregiver and friend), Hospice of Miami Valley, and caregivers from Home Care Assistance.
 If desired friends may make a memorial contributions to Hospice of Miami Valley, 46 N Detroit St # B, Xenia, OH 45385 or 4 Paws For Ability, 207 Dayton Ave, Xenia, OH 45385 .
 Condolences may be sent to the family at www.routsong.com.